sapegin/washingcode-book/manuscript/010_Header.md

 In the [Autoformat your code](#formatting) chapter, we talk about how tools can make our lives much easier by formatting code for us.

-In the last chapter, [Learn your code editor](#editing), we talk about different techniques for _editing_ code and customizing our environment to make our work more efficient and less tiring.
+In the last chapter, [Learn your code editor](#editing), we talk about different techniques for editing code and customizing our environment to make our work more efficient and less tiring.

 ## On code examples

-Most of the examples in this book are written in JavaScript which isn’t how I write code in the past few years.
-These days I mostly write in TypeScript: JavaScript with types.
-And before that I was using Flow for several years, which is another, now forgotten, implementation of types for JavaScript.

 I was debating whether to use JavaScript or TypeScript for the examples in the book.
-JavaScript is simpler, but TypeScript is more realistic.
+JavaScript is simpler, while TypeScript is more realistic.
+I’ve been using TypeScript almost exclusively since 2020.
+Previously, I was using Flow for several years, which is another, now forgotten, implementation of types for JavaScript.

 However, many “bad” examples are in JavaScript originally, and I’d have to either add types to them before doing all the refactorings or add types as part of the refactoring process.
 The latter would be more realistic but I feel it would distract from the topic of a particular chapter.
+Most techniques in this book can be used with JavaScript and TypeScript, and a few are TypeScript-specific.

 I mostly work with React these days, so you’ll see examples using React quite often.
 Sometimes, you’ll see CSS and HTML because similar ideas can be applied there too.